Pressure Switches

 Differential Pressure

-The difference between a reference point and the actual pressure value.
+The variance between a reference point and the actual pressure measurement, often critical for monitoring system performance.

 Electrical Switching Element